Searching For Child Care

 When you answer a few questions about your family’s needs, we can make a customized list of the best childcare options for you.
-It can take less than 5 minutes for you to provide the information but we will take all the time you need to find your best options.
+It will take you less than five minutes to provide the information, but we will take all the time you need to find your best options.

 You can use the online referral system or contact us to work with a referral specialist.
 We can provide you with custom, computerized referrals to regulated family childcare centers, family childcare providers, and preschools in Brown, Door, Kewaunee, Marinette, Menominee, Oconto, and Shawano Counties.

-We do not rate or recommend specific child care providers.
-It is up to you to evaluate the quality of care being provided by each provider using a variety of tools including the YoungStar Rating and Improvement System.
+We do not rate or recommend specific childcare providers.
+It is up to you to evaluate the quality of care being provided by each provider using a variety of tools including the YoungStar Rating & Improvement System.

 Looking for child care in a county out of our area?
-Call Supporting Families Together Association at 1-888-713-KIDS to get the phone number of the organization that can help you best.
+Call Supporting Families Together Association at 1-888-713-KIDS to get the phone number of the organization that can best help you.

 What Regulated Childcare Providers Means

-Regulated childcare providers are persons trained in child growth and development.
-These providers are child care professionals and should not be thought of as “babysitters”.
-Anyone caring for 4 or more children under the age of 7 MUST be licensed by the Wisconsin Department of Children and Families.
+Regulated childcare providers are individuals trained in child growth and development.
+These providers are childcare professionals and should not be thought of as “babysitters”.
+Anyone caring for four or more children under the age of seven MUST be licensed by the Wisconsin Department of Children and Families.

 Types of Child Care

-CERTIFIED AND LICENSED CARE GIVERS – Are persons trained in child growth and development.
-These providers are child care professionals and should not be thought of as “babysitters”.
-Anyone caring for 4 or more children under the age of 7 MUST be licensed by the Wisconsin Department of Children and Families.
+CERTIFIED AND LICENSED CAREGIVERS – Are individuals trained in child growth and development.
+These providers are childcare professionals and should not be thought of as “babysitters”.
+Anyone caring for four or more children under the age of seven MUST be licensed by the Wisconsin Department of Children and Families.